dianabali/DLBCSPJWD01/README.md

 ![Screenshot](images/runserver.png)
 2. Click on the link (highlighted with blue) and the application will run in your browser.

 **NOTE: It is recommended to use Google Chrome or Microsoft Edge.
-Mozilla Firefox does not support `speechSynthesis`.**
+Some browsers, like Mozilla Firefox, do not support `speechSynthesis`.**

 ## To access Django Admin
 To access the Django Admin, you need to create a superuser.